FriendsOfCake/crud/docs/listeners/jsonapi.rst

 ^^^^^^^^^^^^^^^^^

-For (422) validation errors the listener produces will produce validation error reponses in the following JSON API format.
+For (422) validation errors the listener produces will produce validation error responses in the following JSON API format.

 .. code-block:: json